 Clarification On Silver Supply & Demand Forces

-There seems to be many precious metals investors (on my site and on other blogs) who believe that all these supply and demand figures are meaningless because the price of silver hasn’t really performed all that well since 2012.
+There seem to be many precious metals investors (on my site and other blogs) who believe that all these supply and demand figures are meaningless because the price of silver hasn’t performed all that well since 2012.
 I agree.
-However, my focus on silver supply and demand forces is not to determine a SHORT TERM SILVER PRICE, rather I look at what is taking place over an ongoing trend.
+However, my focus on silver supply and demand forces is not to determine a SHORT-TERM SILVER PRICE, rather I look at what is taking place over an ongoing trend.

 For example, I have published articles on the huge increase in physical silver investment demand since the 2008 U.S. Housing and Banking Crisis.
 My focus was not to state that the silver price was going to be determined upon a single year’s worth of rising silver investment demand, rather it was to show that the world is waking up the SILVER STORY.

-So, for those who precious metals investors who continue to BELLY-ACHE that all these supply and demand figures don’t really change the silver current price that much, I KNOW THAT fer pete sakes… LOL.
-I am more concerned about the ongoing trend and what it going to happen over the mid to longer term.
+So, for those precious metals investors who continue to BELLY-ACHE that all these supply and demand figures don’t change the silver current price that much, I KNOW THAT for Pete's sake… LOL.
+I am more concerned about the ongoing trend and what is going to happen over the mid to longer term.

-Lastly the Silver Institute just released their 2017 World Silver Survey, and I have been looking over it.
+Lastly, the Silver Institute just released its 2017 World Silver Survey, and I have been looking over it.
 I will be publishing a few interesting articles on some of the data from the report as I believe they are a tell-tale sign that owning physical silver will benefit those immensely in the future.